hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Additional support

 At the committee's discretion, additional support **may** be awarded to tournaments, such as front-page news posts, main-menu banners, and more.
 Hosts **may** request either a news post, main-menu banners, or both.
-Typically, only Finals and Grand Finals rounds are eligible for main-menu banners, though the committee has discretion on whether to offer more or less support here.
+Typically, only Finals and Grand Finals rounds are eligible for main-menu banners, though the committee has discretion on whether to offer more support here.

 ### News posts & main-menu banners